aws-samples/aws-proton-template-checker-action/README.md

         changed_files: "${{steps.changed-files.outputs.all_changed_files}}"
 ```

-### Schema files and spec directory layout
+### Spec files and layout

-In order to render your template, this action expects a `spec/` directory in the template bundle with a sample `spec.yaml` and an `sample-outputs.yaml` (for Service Templates).
+In order to render your template, this action expects a `spec/` directory in the template bundle with a sample `spec.yaml` and an optional `sample-outputs.yaml` file for Service Templates.
 Here's an example layout:

 ```